emanuelemazza/emanuelemazza.github.io/about.md

 permalink: /about/
 ---

-I work as a network specialist at Google Cloud.
+I work as "EMEA Network Specialist" for Google Cloud.
-I've been working in VMW (NSBU) and in CSCO
+Previously I've been working for VMW (NSBU) and for CSCO

 email: emanuele.mazza[youknowhat]gmail.com